NicolasHov/ni-co.dev/README.md

 # Roadmap

-- add achievements (like algo tests)
+- add achievements (algo tests)

 - add light mode

 - add modal with terminal

 - connect to a DB

+- connect to storybook

 - ...